72squared/redpipe/docs/project_status.rst

 Project Status
 ==============

-RedPipe is a big rewrite based on what I've learned over the past 3 years.
+RedPipe is based on what I've learned over the past 3 years.
 We run a really big open-source redis cluster where all of our data is stored in Redis.
 So these ideas were tested by fire in real production environments.